York County Honors Choirs, Inc.

 Today, both of these Choirs plus two smaller performance ensembles serve as choral ambassadors of York County, presenting up to 20 concerts annually.
 The 40-member Concorde Vocal Ensemble of the Senior Honors Choir was selected in a nationwide competition as one of two high school groups to perform in the National High School Choral Festival at Carnegie Hall in New York City in 2011, performed at the ACDA Eastern Division Conference in Providence in 2012, and joined with the Deer Creek Chorale to perform Lauridsen's "Lux Aeterna" in 2013 and "The World Beloved-A Bluegrass Mass" in 2015.
 The 40-member Synergy Vocal Ensemble of the Junior Honors Choir has performed with the David Benoit Jazz Quartet and “Christmas with The Celts.”

 Students audition each year for a position in the Choirs, and they consistently report that, in addition to the musical opportunities, the benefits of participating in the Honors Choirs have far exceeded their expectations.
-This unique collaboration with choral directors, private music instructors, and families from all over York County gives students the opportunity to share their talents with others who have the same love of music and level of dedication.
-As the students return to their home schools and neighborhoods, they serve as leaders and positive role models, and they develop an appreciation for community involvement that extends far beyond their school years.
+This unique collaboration with choral directors, private music instructors, and families from all over York County gives students the opportunity to share their talents with others who have the same love of music, higher level of dedication, and desire for excellence.
+As the students return to their home schools and neighborhoods, they serve as leaders and positive role models, and they develop an appreciation for community involvement that extends beyond their school years.

 Mary Anne Winkelman, Treasurer